Z-Laboratory/Neural-network-potentials-for-molecular-dynamics/README.md

 # Neural-network-potentials-for-molecular-dynamics

-FLiNaK.pb is a neural network forcefield based on DeePMD framework for molecular dynamic simulaiton.
+NaCl.pb and FLiNaK.pb are neural network forcefields based on DeePMD framework for molecular dynamic simulaiton.
 Please cite the paper below upon using this potential:

 Shao-Chun Lee, Yanqin Zhai, Zhixia Li, Nathan P. Walter, Melissa Rose, Brent J. Heuser, and Y Z, Comparative studies of the structural and transport properties of molten salt FLiNaK using machine-learned neural network and reparametrized classical forcefields, Thye Journal of Physical Chemistry B, Submitted, 2021